‘World’s Sexiest Nurse’ Lauren Drain Drips Sweat In Sexy Workout Pics

 Moreover, there was little doubt that the blonde beauty would succeed.
 After all, she is a fighter, as demonstrated by the fact that she was able to thrive after leaving the Westboro Baptist Church.

-The church, which has been likened to a cult, has found fame for its homophobic views and loud protests at soldiers’ funerals.
-Lauren’s family were members, but she was kicked out after “questioning elements of church doctrine” (per Business Insider).
+The church, which has been likened to a cult, has garnered controversy for its homophobic views and loud protests at soldiers’ funerals.
+Lauren’s family were members, but she was kicked out after “questioning elements of church doctrine,” per Business Insider.

 Her family still does not speak to her, and no members came to her wedding.
 Nonetheless, it seems as if Lauren is doing just fine.